JYL2027/Near-Earth-Objects-API/README.md

 `kubectl apply -f app-prod-service-flask.yml`, `kubectl apply -f app-prod-service-nodeport-flask.yml`, `kubectl apply -f app-prod-service-redis.yml`
+7. **Cleanup**: After using the appliction please use the following commands for cleanup. `kubctrl delete all --all`, `kubctrl delete ingress --all -n <your namespace>`, and `kubctrl delete pvc --all`

 ## Routes and how to interpret results (Local hardware replace `<host>` with `localhost:5000`; if on kubernetes, please replace `<host>` with `<tacc username>-flask.coe332.tacc.cloud`):
 -`curl -X POST <host>/data`: This route takes the CSV-formatted data from the `neo.csv` and stores the data into Redis.
 Upon running this command, you will either expect a message regarding success, failure, or that data is already stored in the database.  `success loading data` and `failed to load all data into redis`.